videojs/blog/source/_drafts/Video-js-7-is-here.md

 While it's out, it's still in pre-release for a short while and only available under the `next` tag on npm.
 Some time next week, we'll flip the switch and make it latest.

 ![changes for removing IE8 code](changes.png)
 This release is pretty exciting because it means we were able to [remove a bunch of code](https://github.com/videojs/video.js/pull/5041) for old browsers and we can now start using newer web platform features that we had previously been avoiding like the `:not()` css selector.
-It'll also free us to look forward and new features and not be held back by needing to support old browsers like IE8.
+It'll also free us to look forward at new features and not be held back by needing to support old browsers like IE8.

 ## Getting Video.js 7